GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

 **Context**

 In this example, a single fracture in a 2D infinite domain and subjected to a constant uniaxial compressive remote stress is simulated with Lagrange contact model `(Franceschini et al., 2020)  <https://www.sciencedirect.com/science/article/pii/S0045782520303467>`__.
 An analytical solution `(Phan et al., 2003)  <https://onlinelibrary.wiley.com/doi/10.1002/nme.707>`__ is available for verifying the accuracy of the numerical results, which provides the normal traction and slip on the fracture surface due to frictional contact.
-For the presented example, TimeHistory function and python script are employed to output and postprocess multi-dimensional data (e.g., traction and displacement on the fracture surface).
+For the presented example, ``TimeHistory`` function and Python script are employed to output and postprocess multi-dimensional data (e.g., traction and displacement on the fracture surface).

 **Input file**